 This technology breaks open new domains of medical treatment.
 Certain kinds of liver diseases and anemias, unyielding to current therapies, are likely susceptible to REPAIR.
 “And it will be great for illnesses that are temporal,” says Abudayyeh.
 “Imagine taking something to alleviate a migraine flare, or defend against an RNA-based virus infection, like influenza.”

-Excerpted from “To the Letter” in the spring Spectrum.
+Excerpted from “To the Letter” in the Spring 2018 issue of MIT Spectrum.
 Read the full article.